Updated, June 24, 2021

 Embalming facilities are available locally and arranged through the local funeral home.
 Embalming is required for transportation of the remains outside the Netherlands.
 Next-of-kin normally advise the funeral home, if for religious reasons, the remains should not be embalmed.
 Local practice places less emphasis on cosmeticizing the remains than in the United States.

+Dutch law requires disposition of remains not earlier than 36 hours, and not later than 6 working days after death.
 Cremation is permitted and crematoriums are located in most major cities.
-A permit must be obtained from the Civil Registry before cremation can take place.
+A permit must be obtained from the Civil Registry before cremation can take place

 (4) Caskets and Containers: